Measure and Improve Robustness in NLP Models: A Survey

 \section{Robustness in Vision vs. in NLP}

 Despite the widely study of robustness in vision, the study of robustness in NLP cannot always directly borrow the ideas.
 We categorize the main differences with the three following points:

 \paragraph{Continuous vs. Discrete in Search Space} The most obvious characteristic is probably the discrete nature of the space of text.
-This particularly posted a challenge towards the adversarial attack and defense regime when the study in vision is transferred to NLP \cite{lei2019discrete, zhang2020adversarial}, in the sense that simple gradient based method will not be efficient enough, and multiple novel attack methods are proposed to fill the gap, as we will discuss in later sections.
+This particularly posed a challenge towards the adversarial attack and defense regime when the study in vision is transferred to NLP \cite{lei2019discrete, zhang2020adversarial}, in the sense that simple gradient-based adversarial attacks will not directly translate to meaningful attacks in the discrete text space, and multiple novel attack methods are proposed to fill the gap, as we will discuss in later sections.

 \paragraph{Perceptible to Human vs. Not} On a related topic, one of the most impressive property of adversarial attack in vision is that small perturbation of the image data imperceptible to human are sufficient to deceive the model \cite{szegedy2013intriguing}, while this can hardly be true for NLP attacks.
 Instead of being imperceptible, the adversarial attacks in NLP typically are bounded by the fact that the meaning of the sentences are not altered (despite being perceptible).
-Whether the meaning of the text fragment is changed or not largely depends on the human understanding of the sentence, quantified by language models \cite{minervini2018adversarially}.
 On the other hand, there are ways to generate samples where the changes, although being perceptible, are often ignored by human brain due to some psychological prior on how a human processes the text \cite{anastasopoulos2019neural,wang2020word}.